A History Royal Enfield

 The Present Age

-In 1955 the Redditch company partnered Madras Motors in India to form 'Enfield India,' which assembled, under licence, the 350 cc Royal Enfield Bullet motorcycle in Chennai.
+In 1955 the Redditch company partnered Madras Motors in India to form 'Enfield India,' which assembled, under license, the 350 cc Royal Enfield Bullet motorcycle in Chennai.
 The first machines were assembled entirely from components shipped from England, but by 1962 all components were made in India.
 The Indian Enfield uses the 1960 engine (with metric bearing sizes) in the pre-56 design frame.

 An independent manufacturer since the demise of Royal Enfield in England, Enfield India still makes an essentially similar bike in 350 cc and 500 cc forms today, along with several different models for different market segments.